Mann Ki Baat: Reception

+A study by Centre for the Study of Developing Societies (CSDS) in November 2022 found that at least 60% of Indians never listened to the programme and concluded a very low listenership of the programme.

 The programme has been well received by the target audience, especially the urban masses residing in metropolitan cities across the country.
 A survey in 2014 conducted on the lines of estimating the show's success, in 6 Indian cities including Mumbai and Chennai, has indicated that some 66.7% of the population had tuned in to listen to the Prime Minister's address and had found it useful.

 In 2017, an AIR survey found that the maximum listeners came from the Bihar, Gujarat and Madhya Pradesh; while the states of Andhra Pradesh and Arunachal Pradesh had the lowest awareness.

 Mann Ki Baat became a major source of revenue for the All India Radio.
 In 2015, the usual ad slots on AIR sold for ₹500 - ₹1500 per 10 seconds, but a 10-second ad slot for Mann Ki Baat cost ₹2 lakh.

-The 68th episode on 30 August 2020, uploaded on the official YouTube channel of the Bharatiya Janata Party, received over 500,000 thousands dislikes within 24 hours for reportedly not addressing issues related to postponement of JEE (Mains) and NEET (UG) exams.
-The video has become the most disliked videos on the official YouTube channel of BJP and one of the most disliked videos on YouTube with over 1.2 million dislikes.
+The 68th episode on 30 August 2020, uploaded on the official YouTube channel of the Bharatiya Janata Party, received over 5,00,000 dislikes within 24 hours for reportedly not addressing issues related to postponement of JEE (Mains) and NEET (UG) exams.
+The video has become the most disliked videos on the official YouTube channel of BJP with over 12 lakh dislikes.
 During the 72nd episode on 27 December 2020, farmers taking part in the 2020–2021 Indian farmers' protest were beating utensils in protest against the farm laws, symbolically drowning out the Prime Minister's voice.